2. How do we use your data?

 - AI tools are sometimes used to review and aggregate information in the public domain.

-This research can include reviewing/updating your contact details; biographic details; areas of interests for philanthropy; financial capacity for philanthropy (based on assessment of visible assets); and inclination ratings for giving.
+This research can include reviewing or updating your contact details; biographic details; areas of interest for philanthropy; financial capacity for philanthropy (based on an assessment of visible assets); and inclination ratings for giving.
 Research briefings and profiles may include details on:

 - Geographic/Demographics